 Controller

-Controller is a static class (a class that has static methods only and itβs never instantiated) that handles incoming HTTP requests.
+A controller module is a static class (a class with only static methods that is never instantiated) that handles incoming HTTP requests.

 import type { NextRequest } from 'next';